Lewis Marnell: Lewis Marnell family memorial fund

 In late April 2013, a public announcement revealed the problematic financial situation that remains following the death of Marnell.
 The news emerged together with a fundraising initiative for the "Lewis Marnell family memorial fund" that involved the musician Ben Harper, who reunited with The Innocent Criminals—a band that Harper recorded and performed with for numerous years—for a special re-recording of the song "Jah Work" from the 1997 album A Will To Live.

 The organisers of the initiative explained that all of the proceeds from the iTunes sales of the song would be donated to a fund that will financially assist Marnell's family.
-A YouTube music video was also released at the same time and Harper is featured playing a guitar that was owned by Lewis Marnell—as another fundraising initiative, the guitar will be auctioned in May 2013.
+A YouTube music video was also released at the same time and Harper is featured playing a guitar that was owned by Lewis Marnell—as another fundraising initiative, the guitar was auctioned in May 2013.
 As part of the announcement, Harper stated: "Lewis was a brilliant artist and athlete not to mention a truly beautiful soul.
 We loved him and his contributions to skating, and we thought a song would be a wonderful way to celebrate his life and help his family".

 Additionally, Almost released a skateboard deck onto the retail market specifically for the memorial fund in mid-2013.
 The deck design features a photograph of Lewis Marnell riding a bicycle with two skateboard decks strapped across his back—"Never Forgotten" is written above the image and "Lewis Marnell 1982–2013" is written below.
 On 4 June 2013, skateboard photographer Seu Trinh (TransWorld Skateboarding magazine) appeared in an Instagram post holding the skateboard deck.